 Generally speaking, it is never recommended that we feed our dogs a steady diet of the same foods that we eat.
 They have different nutrition needs and some of the foods we eat, even ones that are healthy for us, may be harmful or even toxic to your pup.
 As a lean source of protein and calcium, you might wonder whether dogs can eat cottage cheese.
 And if it’s safe, is cottage cheese good for dogs?

 Cottage Cheese For Dogs

 There are some human foods that are perfectly healthy for dogs to consume, and luckily, cottage cheese is one of them.
 However, this tasty treat should not be the primary part of their diet.
-Cottage cheese can be given, in moderation, as a treat to your pups on a daily-basis.
+You can give your dog cottage cheese in moderation as a treat on a daily-basis.